pjirayu/STOS/README.md

-# Preparation & project setup guide
+# Project setup & training preparation guide

 Undergoing to rearrange and re-directory for all files ...